omarkohl/codeandbugs.com/content/post/statistical-discrimination/index.md

 </tbody>
 </table>

+For any woman it is more likely she will get into the major she wants than for an equally qualified man and yet overall it looks like women are being discriminated against.
+The reason being that the women show a preference for the majors with fewer spots (i.e.  the ones where it's harder to get into).
+The real discriminatory trend against men reverses when combining the groups giving the impression of discrimination against women.

 This phenomenon is called Simpson's paradox.

 > Simpson's paradox is a phenomenon in probability and statistics in which a